Looking for some fun presidential

 President

-Taft also played in a public round of golf at the Kebo Valley Golf Club in Bar
+Taft once played in a public round of golf at the Kebo Valley Golf Club in Bar

-Harbor, Maine, and he may have even established a course record of sorts
+Harbor, Maine, where he may have even established a course record of sorts

 at the 17th hole known as the Elbow hole, by taking a smooth 27 on the hole.